List of DC Comics characters: M: Mudslide

-Mudslide is an unnamed man and a member of the Masters of Disaster who possesses geokinesis, using his powers to liquidize rocks and the ground with a simple touch.
+Mudslide is an unnamed man and a member of the Masters of Disaster who possesses geokinesis, which allow him to liquefy rocks with a touch.

+Sojourner Mullein

+Sojourner "Jo" Mullein was raised a child of divorce in New York City.
+After witnessing the 9/11 attacks, Jo was inspired to make a difference in the world.
+She graduated valedictorian in her high school and joining the United States Army, and later the New York City Police Department.
+During her police career, she witnessed her partner beat a suspect nearly to death.
+Before being able to turn him in, Jo was suddenly fired after being tagged in a Black Lives Matter Facebook post.
+After being fired, Jo was approached by a Guardian of the Universe, who issued her a Power ring and a challenge: "One year to make a difference."

+Following Infinite Frontier, Mullein began appearing in mainstream Green Lantern comics, becoming a main Green Lantern alongside Hal Jordan, John Stewart, etc.

+Sojourner Mullein in other media

+Jo Mullein makes a non-speaking appearance in the DC Super Hero Girls episode "#CruzControl".

 Multiplex

-Multiplex (Danton Black) is a character appearing in American comic books published by DC Comics.

-The character, created by Gerry Conway and Al Milgrom, first appeared as Danton Black in Firestorm #1 (March 1978) and as Multiplex in Firestorm #2 (April 1978).

-Danton Black is a nuclear physicist who was Martin Stein's assistant in the designing of the Hudson Nuclear Facility.
+Multiplex (Danton Black) is a nuclear physicist who was Martin Stein's assistant in the designing of the Hudson Nuclear Facility.
 Feeling that he is not receiving his due credit, he begins stealing lab equipment.
 After being caught by Stein and fired, Black publicly accuses him of stealing his designs for the power plant.
 Stein, fearing that delays would cause the public to believe the reactors unsafe, decides to bring the reactors online.
 Simultaneously, Black breaks into the facility to steal blueprints he could use to fabricate evidence supporting his accusations against Stein.
 A bomb placed in the facility by a protest group explodes, transforming Stein and student Ronnie Raymond into Firestorm and giving Black the ability to clone himself.

 Multiplex originally works as an operative of the 2000 Committee under the command of Henry Hewitt.
 He later appears as a member of the Suicide Squad and the Secret Society of Super Villains.

 Powers and abilities of Multiplex

-Multiplex can split off duplicates of himself, called "duploids", that share his consciousness and are mentally linked to him.
+Multiplex can generate duplicates of himself, called "duploids", that share his consciousness and are mentally linked to him.
 The number that he can create is limited by the amount of energy he has, but he can absorb energy to create more.
 Each duploid possesses a degree of superhuman strength.